Light My Bricks lighting kits contain individual components that are very small and can be easily damaged if not handled correctly.

 To prevent unnecessary damage to components, we highly recommend that the User Guide section, "Important Things To Note" is read carefully.
 Follow the handling procedures in the User Guide to help prevent faults and damages to your Light My Bricks components.

-If you are experiencing issues with your Light My Bricks set, below are a list of common causes to help you troubleshoot.
+If you are experiencing issues with your Light My Bricks set, watch our troubleshooting video below or read on for a list of common causes to help you troubleshoot.

 Firstly, ensure that the batteries have power using a battery charge gauge.